Parliamentary.ai

 Overview

-This Alcohol Marketing Bill aims to decrease children's exposure to alcohol advertising and regulate the content of alcohol marketing in England and Wales.
-It introduces restrictions on various forms of alcohol promotion, including print, online, and broadcast media, while allowing for some exceptions under specific conditions.
+The Alcohol Marketing Bill aims to reduce children's exposure to alcohol advertising and establish permitted content for alcohol marketing in England and Wales.
+It restricts various forms of alcohol marketing, including advertising, sponsorship, and free giveaways, while allowing some exceptions under specific conditions.

 Description

-Exceptions include advertisements in print media with over 90% adult readership, cinema ads shown with 18-certificate films, point-of-sale marketing in licensed premises, marketing at adult-only local producer events (defined by regulations), and radio ads broadcast between 9 pm and 6 am.
+This bill defines "alcohol marketing" broadly, encompassing any activity promoting or selling alcohol products (over 1.2% ABV).
+It prohibits most alcohol marketing unless specific exclusions apply.
+These exclusions include advertisements in print media with over 90% adult readership, cinema ads with 18+ films, point-of-sale marketing in licensed premises, marketing at adult-only local producer events (defined by regulations), and radio ads between 9 pm and 6 am.
 All permitted marketing must include responsible drinking messages and only factual product information.
+The bill also addresses:

 Government Spending

 The bill doesn't directly specify government spending figures.
-However, costs will likely arise from the creation and enforcement of new regulations and potential legal challenges.
+However, costs will arise from developing and implementing regulations, enforcement activities, and potential legal challenges.
+The overall financial impact is not detailed in the bill text.

 Groups Affected

-• Alcohol producers and sellers: Significant restrictions on marketing activities, potentially impacting sales.
+• Alcohol producers and distributors: Face significant restrictions on marketing practices, potentially impacting sales and profits.

 Full Text